 Recycled batteries from BBCo. are designed from start to finish to be handy, useful, and readily recyclable.
-We have partnered with Call2Recycle to ensure your used batteries will be recycled into surprisingly useful materials; conceivably ranging from crop fertilizers to road building materials.
+We have partnered with Raw Materials Company to ensure your used batteries will be recycled into surprisingly useful materials; conceivably ranging from crop fertilizers to road building materials.

 We ship your batteries in a handy box that helps you keep batteries organized.
 Just remove a battery, use it, then reinsert it into its slot — upside down — until your box is full of used batteries.
-Slip it into our convenient poly mailer sleeve, print your free shipping label, then ship your spent batteries to our recycling partner, Call2Recycle.
+Slip it into our convenient poly mailer sleeve, print your free shipping label, then ship your spent batteries to our recycling partner, Raw Materials Company.

 Ordinary batteries are destined for landfills.
 In some cases, you can collect, and store these items, then locate a recycling center and drive there to drop them off.
 If you choose the (far easier) route, you will probably elect to throw spent batteries in the trash.
 Which means they will inevitably end up in a landfill somewhere.

 Recycled batteries: At Raw Materials Company, all batteries are first sorted into types.
 When they receive your box of spent alkaline batteries, this step will already have been completed for them.
 This helps ensure the process is accurate and efficient.
 The recyclers will then break down your batteries into their constituent components, including plastic, zinc, steel and other components.

 Ordinary batteries: In contrast, batteries in landfill simply get dumped with other trash.
 They quickly begin to break down, due to damage to casings, or simple rusting of components.
 This allows their contents to leak, potentially contaminating groundwater with toxic heavy metals.
 Even if they do not leak, their components will never be reused, nor their carbon costs offset.

 Step 3: Carbon Offset of Production and Shipping